sektorcap/ingest-anonymize/README.md

 ## Setup
 Remember to set the `elasticsearchVersion` parameter in your `gradle.properties` file.

-In order to install this plugin, you need to create a zip distribution first by running.
+First you need to create a zip distribution by running:

 ```bash
 gradle clean check
 ```
 This will produce a zip file in `build/distributions`.

-After building the zip file, you can install it like this.
+After building the zip file, you can install it:

 ```bash
 bin/elasticsearch-plugin install file:///path/to/ingest-anonymize/build/distribution/ingest-anonymize-x.y.z.zip